Deep Linear Probe Generators for Weight Space Learning: Weight Space Learning with Deep Linear Probe Generators

 \subsection{Learned vs. Unlearned Probes}

 Having shown the merit in probing approaches, it is interesting to understand the quality of the probes themselves.
 To do so, we replace the learned probes by a set of unlearned inputs, training only the classifier $C$.
-We assume no knowledge about the training data, by testing random synthetic data probes.
+We test both: (i) probes with no knowledge about the training data, selected from random synthetic data, and (ii) probes from in-distribution data, selected from the training set of the networks.
 We fix the number of probes $k$ in all cases.
-In the MNIST and FMNIST INRs tasks, we choose points from a uniform distribution between $[[-1,1],[-1,1]]$.
-In the CIFAR10 cases, we select $k$ random synthetic images from the Dead Leaves \citep{baradad2021learning,lee2001occlusion} dataset.
-As seen in Fig. \ref{fig:dead_leaves}, these images are synthetic, unlearned and highly dissimilar to real images.
-We choose these images as they include some structure yet are still far from being realistic.
+In the MNIST and FMNIST INRs tasks, synthetic and in-distribution probes are the same, where we choose points from a uniform distribution between $[[-1,1],[-1,1]]$.
+In the CIFAR10 cases, we select $k$ random synthetic images from the Dead Leaves \citep{baradad2021learning,lee2001occlusion} dataset as synthetic probes, and $k$ random images from CIFAR10 as in-distribution probes.
+As seen in Fig. \ref{fig:dead_leaves}, Dead Leaves images are synthetic, unlearned and highly dissimilar to real images.
+We therefore choose these images as our synthetic probes as they include some structure, yet are still far from being realistic.
 The results are presented in Tab. \ref{tab:LO_vs_real_data}.
 It is clear that random probes are comparable to learned ones.
 We conclude that current probing techniques find suboptimal probes.
 To understand why these learned probes perform worse, we first observe them in Fig. \ref{fig:LO_queries}.
 The probes show low-level, almost adversarial patterns, which can be highly expressive \citep{goodfellow2014explaining}.
 We therefore hypothesize vanilla probing tends to overfit.
 In Sec. \ref{sec:ablations} we demonstrate that our final method indeed overfits less than vanilla probing, and that more expressive methods hurt performance in these tasks.